 When all those steps are finalized, you end up paying an additional sum of upwards of 7 percent.
 You, and your business, also shoulder the risk that your currency could lose value in transit due to fluctuating currency exchange rates between the time of your invoice payment and the final settlement, which as you can see from the above example, is lengthy.

-Not only can you save on processing and currency exchange fees with local in-country payments, but next-generation solutions from fintech leaders in the space, like MTFX, can also enable direct integration of these solutions into your businesses ERP system, removing all the manual reconciliation work that is normally required to balance and record your overseas business transactions.
+Not only can you save on processing and currency exchange fees with local in-country payments, but next-generation solutions from fintech leaders in the space, like MTFX, can also enable direct integration of these solutions into your business ERP system, removing all the manual reconciliation work that is normally required to balance and record your overseas business transactions.

-MTFX’s international payouts solution provides your business access to +100 currencies and is compatible with all of the top ERP systems in the market including, Quickbooks, Oracle, SAP, Dynamics 365, Sage, among others.
+MTFX’s international payout solution provides your business access to +100 currencies and is compatible with all of the top ERP systems in the market including, Quickbooks, Oracle, SAP, Dynamics 365, and Sage, among others.
 This solution facilitates, through API automation, the generation of your payables as well as the settlement of your overseas business payments, all in one easy-to-use portal so you can keep track of your cash flow.

 Learn more about how our third-party payment platform can help you retain your local customers and expand your business globally.
 Contact us and we will show you how our foreign exchange currency risk management and local in-country payment solutions can protect as well as increase your cash flow.